plotly/Plotly.NET/README.md

 ### build

-Check the [build.fsx file](https://github.com/plotly/Plotly.NET/blob/dev/build.fsx) to take a look at the  build targets.
+Check the [build project](https://github.com/plotly/Plotly.NET/blob/dev/build) to take a look at the  build targets.
 Here are some examples:

 ```shell
 # Windows